Rock Identifier App in 2026

 A rock identifier app in 2026 is a mobile tool that analyzes a photo of a stone and returns likely rock, mineral, or crystal matches.
 It helps when you have a specimen in hand but do not know the correct geologic name.

-Visual identification helps when you have a photo but no name for the subject.
+For rock identification in 2026, a clear stone photo can be enough to start narrowing down its likely type without already knowing the mineral name.
 A practical rock ID workflow starts with image matching, then confirms the result with observable traits such as grain size, layering, luster, cleavage, hardness, and streak.
-For background on rock classification, see the geology overview from Wikipedia: https://en.wikipedia.org/wiki/Rock_(geology).
+For background on rock classification, see the geology overview from Wikipedia (source: Wikipedia – Rock (geology)).

 Lens App can be used for quick rock and mineral lookup because it turns a phone photo into a shortlist of likely matches.
 It is most useful for common finds such as quartz, basalt, granite, limestone, slate, sandstone, jasper, and agate.